 - Who’s at fault?
 Ordinarily, car insurance companies will pay out if their customer is at fault, or will claim expenses from the other party’s insurance if their customer wasn’t at fault.
 This blame game is much harder with self-driving cars because the manufacturer might be more at fault than any of the vehicle occupants.

 - How safe are driverless cars?
 Self-driving cars will be safer than manned vehicles, which could lower insurance premiums considerably.
 However, this will only happen when it has been proven beyond doubt that all driverless cars are generally safer.
 Difficulties in gathering good data and differences in the quality of driverless systems might delay this.
 Don’t expect reduced premiums for driverless vehicles until they’re relatively common and well established.

 - Will manufacturers get involved?
 There’s a good chance that car manufacturers will become much more closely involved with car insurance.
 In the transition period when fully driverless cars start flooding the market (it’s thought that this will happen between about 2021 and 2030), manufacturers might start offering their own car insurance policies for specific vehicles to make up for the lack of good options elsewhere.

-- car insurance will become more standard.
+- Car insurance will become more standard.
 Black box car insurance measures a driver’s safety with a black box device in the car, which is then used to determine their premiums.
-Although common elsewhere, this type of insurance is still a rarity in Australia.
 However, with driverless cars, these devices could become invaluable for insurers who need to determine the quality of self-driving systems and find out who was responsible for an accident.